 Kim also added that the levy runs counter to the basic principles of taxation requiring tax to be applied to income generation, because the tax is imposed on every purchase and sale of securities regardless of whether the transaction generates profit or not.
 About 70 percent of the levy is paid by retail investors who made small amount of stock transactions frequently.

-The Ministry of Strategy and Finance cannot easily agree to the removal of the tax as it accounts for a large share in the entire tax revenue.
+The Ministry of Economy and Finance cannot easily agree to the removal of the tax as it accounts for a large share in the entire tax revenue.
 Tax revenue from securities trade amounted to 6.28 trillion won ($5.6 billion) as of 2017, or 2.4 percent of total tax revenue.
 A 0.1 percentage point cut would shave tax income by 2.1 trillion won.

 By Kim Hyo-sung and Choi Mira